-The chief executive and the relevant chairpersons must sign, or agree to have their digital signature inserted, the minutes of the last meeting of the local authority before the next election of members.
+The chief executiveChairperson and the relevant chairpersons must sign, or agree to have their digital signature inserted in, the minutes of the last meeting of the local authority Committee before the next election of members member parties.

 29. Keeping a record